elson2121/Webbasedcalculator/README.md

-├── index.html       // The main structure of the calculator UI ├── style.css        // All CSS rules for styling and layout └── script.js        // The logic for handling button clicks and calculations
+├── index.html       // The main structure of the calculator UI ├── style.css        // All CSS rules for styling and layout └── script.js        // The logic for handling button clicks and calculations 💻 How to Run Locally
+You do not need any special tools or servers to run this simple web application.

+Clone the Repository:

+git clone [Your Repository URL Here] cd simple-calculator

+Open the File:
+Locate the index.html file in the project folder and double-click it.

+Use the Calculator:
+The calculator will open directly in your default web browser, and you can begin using it immediately.